Tachikoma: Stand Alone Complex

 In episode 12 of the Ghost in the Shell: Stand Alone Complex, one slightly malfunctioning Tachikoma goes on a joy-ride through the city, where it meets a young girl named Miki who is looking for a lost dog.
 The episode is mostly comedy but turns serious, with the Tachikoma attempting to understand sadness and death.
 In a later episode, the Tachikomas argue among themselves over which met Miki, since they all have the same memory.
-Yet when Batou calls for his Tachikoma only his actual Tachikoma raised its hand.
+Yet when Batou calls for his Tachikoma only his actual Tachikoma raises its hand.
 As it leaves with Batou, it suddenly remarks with quiet surprise that it indeed must have been the one that met Miki.

 Batou has the most affection for the tanks, picking out one tank as his "personal unit" and spoiling it with natural oil instead of synthetic.
 This is what causes his to go haywire later, when the natural oil dissolves some of the proteins in the Tachikoma's AI neurochip.
 On the other hand, Togusa, the least cyberized of the Section 9 staff, holds a less idealist view: "they're just machines."
 Aside from leading to an indignant outburst from the Tachikomas (who accuse Togusa of bigotry), it sets up something of an antagonistic relationship between Togusa and the tanks, which is revisited in an episode in season two.
 Major Motoko Kusanagi holds the most pragmatic view of all.
 Her only regret following the Tachikomas' suicide attack is that she didn't get a chance to dive their AI, and discover whether or not what they had acquired was really a "ghost".
 In the manga, she expresses concern over the evolution of the Tachikomas' AI and orders it monitored to catch any undesired emotional developments or an unwanted "rise of the robots."